If you have narrowed down your choices to either a nanny or a daycare center let's cover the pros and cons for each so you can make a decision.

 Some working moms believe a nanny would be a better child care choice over a daycare center for their infant.
 Maybe they feel this way because a nanny is usually much more expensive.

-To me, there are important differences of a nanny versus daycare that should be considered before you decide.
+To me, there are important differences between a nanny versus daycare that should be considered before you decide.

 A nanny will give your child one-on-one attention, similar to what you do.
 You will get the consistency of a single caregiver for as long as you employ her so your child will always expect her and not numerous teachers.
 Many nannies will help out around the house such as cleaning the kitchen after meals, light laundry or even tidying up, especially after your child.